 The guys need some love, too!

 Women are looking for love from their husbands: We want them to do what we ask them to do the first time that we ask, and we want them to put us first.
-Women want to be held, kissed, cherished.
+Women want to be held, kissed, and cherished.
 We love gifts and gestures.
 If our man cooks a meal for us, we're grateful that he went out of his way to do something sweet for us.
-When they do what we ask them to do the first time, we feel filled up and loved.
+We felt filled up and loved when they did what we asked them to do the first time.

 That starts with your card.

 The first thing you should think about is how your partner views romance.
 Men and women feel romantic in different ways from one another.
 Your husband or boyfriend might feel romantic when sitting next to you at a football stadium or watching the game on television, while you feel more romantic when you're cuddled on the couch watching a romantic movie.